 AllB supports the negotiated settlement and requires that the Project develop procedures in a transparent, consistent and equitable manner if land acquisition or changes in land use rights are acquired through negotiated settlement under the Project, to ensure that those people who enter into negotiated settlements maintain the same or better income and livelihood status.
-For the Project, an Independent External Party shall be engaged to document the negotiated settlement will continue to follow the principles set forth in the RPF on replacement cost of land and assets, meaningful consultation, grievance redress mechanism, and systematic documentations.
+For the Project, an Independent External Party shall be engaged to document the negotiation and settlement process that will be carried out in each of the subprojects.
+The process of negotiated settlement will continue to follow the principles set forth in the RPF on replacement cost of land and assets, meaningful consultation, grievance redress mechanism, and systematic documentations.